ketan0/attend/README.md

 # attend

+`attend`is a tool for shaping the quality and direction of your attention while using the computer.

-A CLI for shaping and guiding computer attention on macOS — block, friction, nudge, and allow rules applied to domains, paths, and apps.
+rules can be applied to domains, paths, and apps.
 Designed to be driven by AI agents as well as humans.

 ## Status